mhabibi/rpg/readme.md

 # Text-based RPG game
-It is a text-based role-playing game that provides a command-line interface and an RESTful API to play.
+It is a text-based role-playing game that provides a command-line interface and a RESTful API to play.
 Firstly, you should create a new character, a character is identified with a name which is unique.
 After that, you enter the game and start playing.
 In each section of the game, you are given a number of options to choose.
 When you choose an option, you enter the next section of the story.